-A Vegan Diet Won’t Improve Your Sexual Health, Researches Say, Despite Claims Made By Netflix’ ‘Game Changers’
+A Vegan Diet Won’t Improve Your Sexual Health, Researchers Say, Despite Claims Made By ‘The Game Changers’

 “There really isn’t any good data to say that a vegan diet will improve your erections,” he said.

 That’s not to say that such research isn’t forthcoming.
-Dr. Robert Ostfeld, of Montefiore Medical Center in The Bronx, is putting together a research study, planned for late 2019 or early 2020, to look into the relationship between veganism and sexual health.
+Dr. Robert Ostfeld, of Montefiore Medical Center in the Bronx, is putting together a research study, planned for late 2019 or early 2020, to look into the relationship between veganism and sexual health.
 It bears noting that the study is being funded by the Purjes Foundation, which itself promotes plant-based diets.

 Delivered To Your INBOX